anandkasyap/localstack-demo/README.md

-# localstack-demo
+# localstack-experiments
-This a localstack demo repository
+This a localstack experiments repository